 The Metaverse is mainly concerned with how users will engage with Web3.0 than Web 2.0, which is focused on who will reign and manage the future internet.
 Web3.0 seeks to create a semantic web, giving users control over their online information.

 The underlying technologies behind Web 3.0 are blockchain, cryptos, DApps, Defi, DAO, and more.
-While virtual reality and augmented reality, human interfaces, experiences, creator economy, and more from the underlying basis for the Metaverse.
+While virtual reality and augmented reality, human interfaces, experiences, creator economy, and more form the underlying basis for the Metaverse.

 While Web3.0 is applicable throughout the web, the use cases of Metaverse are still developing into diverse domains.
 Actually, the “engine” behind Web 3.0 makes use of blockchain-related advancements.
 In this context, the term “Metaverse” refers to a new dimension that combines Web 3.0 technologies with “games, film, concerts, entertainment, social platforms, education, and simulation-based training” methods.